 To get this blog going I decided to write about a slight obsession of mine: The fear of, and routine midwifery management of nuchal cords at birth (umbilical cord around the neck).
 I have written and presented about this topic and have bored the pants off many a person who has made the mistake of mentioning the subject.
 So, despite telling my colleagues that I had put away my ‘nuchal cord’ soap box I am bringing it out to launch this blog.
 The content of this post is based on part of a literature review I carried out for my PhD thesis.
-If you are interested in finding out more, or seeing the reference sources for the following information you can download a journal article here, a poster here, or my full literature review in my thesis here.
+If you are interested in finding out more you can download a journal article here, a poster here, or my full literature review in my thesis here.

 Why and how babies end up wearing their cord around their neck

 The presence of a nuchal cord is a very common occurrence during birth.
-Around a third of all babies are born with the umbilical cord around their neck.
+Around a third of all babies are born with the umbilical cord around their neck (Sheiner et al. 2006).
 How and when it ends up there will be different for individual babies.
-Interestingly, it is more common with boy babies – perhaps because they are more likely to have longer cords.
+Interestingly, it is more common with boy babies (Martin et al. 2005) - perhaps because they are more likely to have longer cords (Rogers et al. 2003).
 It also becomes more common with increasing gestation – I suppose there is more time to get wrapped the cord.
 If a nuchal cord does not occur in pregnancy it can occur during labour.
 As the baby moves through the pelvis he/she rotates and can spin the cord around their neck.
 See this post to see how rotation works.

 A versatile scapegoat

 The nuchal cord has become the perfect scapegoat because it lays blame with the mother/baby rather than the careprovider/system.
-The result is that fear about nuchal cords is embedded within our culture.
+This has resulted in fear about nuchal cords becoming embedded within our culture.
 Whenever I read a story about an unexpected birth outside of hospital it always seems to involve a nuchal cord.
 The story being about how lucky the baby was to survive the dangers of a nuchal cord away from the experts who can manage such a complication.
 In addition, I have heard too many birth stories where the complications were unfairly blamed on the presence of a nuchal cord.

-Before I tackle some of the myths – some quick anatomy and physiology: The umbilical cord is designed to be worn around the neck without causing a problem.
-The cord is covered in Wharton’s jelly and coiled.
+Before I tackle some of the myths – some quick anatomy and physiology: The cord is covered in Wharton’s jelly and coiled.
 This protects the 3 blood vessels from the kind of stretch and compression involved in being attached to a mobile baby.
 The umbilical cord is also long enough (average 55cm) to be comfortably wrapped around the neck with plenty of left over length.
+Essentially the umbilical cord is ‘designed’ to be worn around the neck without causing a problem.

-There is no research to support the idea that nuchal cords are associated with babies dying during pregnancy.
-Unfortunately some babies do not make it, and die before labour begins.
-There is often no known reason for this which can add to the devastation.
+Research has found that a nuchal cord is not associated with morbidity or mortality for the baby during pregnancy (Carey & Rayburn 2000; Aksoy 2003; Clapp III et al. 2003; Gonzalez-Quintero et al. 2004).
+Unfortunately some babies die before labour begins, and there is often no known reason which can add to the devastation.
 When these babies are born they are often found to have the cord around their neck (like a 3rd of all babies).
 Although I can understand the need to find a reason and to pick the obvious, I don’t think this is helpful in the longer term.
 Parents need honest answers about the loss of their baby, even if the answer is ‘we don’t know’.

 Birth (the last bit of labour)

 The nuchal cord remains around the baby’s neck as his head moves out of the uterus and through the vagina.
 Usually the cord remains loose as there is lots of ‘give’ in it.
-A loose nuchal cord does not cause any problems.
+A loose nuchal cord does not cause any problems (Reed et al. 2009).
 Blood continues to flow through the vessels just as it did during pregnancy and labour.

 Risks associated with clamping and cutting a tight nuchal cord

 Once the cord is clamped, blood flow between the baby and placenta ceases, reducing the baby’s blood volume and oxygen supply.
 This makes resuscitation more necessary and difficult once the baby is born.
 Any delay in the birth of the baby (eg. shoulder dystocia) will further increase the risk of hypoxia.
-While waiting to be born the baby now has NO blood supply rather than a limited one.
-There have been successful malpractice actions against obstetricians in the US who cut nuchal cords prior to shoulder dystocia.
+While waiting to be born the baby now has NO blood supply rather than a limited one that can be re-established.
+There have been successful malpractice actions against obstetricians in the US who cut nuchal cords prior to shoulder dystocia (Iffy et al. 2001).

 One study (Sadan et al. 2007) found that neither cutting nor leaving a nuchal cord adversely affected the outcome for babies.
 However, they did not look at tight nuchal cords, and the cords were cut after the anterior shoulder had birthed.